 This course allows students to apply all the skills they have learned in their previous years of study.
 The practical aspects of using the language will be emphasized and expanded.
 Student involvement in class activities plays a major role in the course.
 Students will learn historical and cultural information; they will also read and analyze authentic literature.
 Compositions, conversations, projects, and debates in the target language are integral elements of this course.
+Integrated performance assessments are used to assess proficiency in all four skills.
 Fifth year world languages courses do not explicitly prepare students for Advanced Placement examinations.
-Academic-level students may take AP Language courses after completing level 5 with an A- average or better.
+Academiclevel students may take AP Language courses after completing level 5 with an A- average or better.
+4205C is an asynchronous online course offered through CB Cyber.
+Please see www.cbsd.org/cyber for more information.
 Prerequisite: Level 4, C- or better.